sem-con/sc-diabetes/dataflows/Data_Tracing/README.md

 ## Detailed Commandline Walk-through
 This section provides example commands to demonstrate the functionality described above.
+There is also a Loom recording of the commandline walk-through available: https://www.loom.com/share/b3bf1919946249edb5c31bb2e2f5a325

 1. **PwDs upload data**
     a) start local Semantic Container for PwD #1 (*docker name: df3_pwd1_local, port: 4001*)